gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 ContextMenu stores these files in its own group folder, right click an action and choose *Show in Finder*, but you can specify your own folder in a location of your choice.
 Both will migrate to a new Mac, but the later might give you more control.

+Edit: we can limit actions to running on files with specific extensions or, since update 1.4.4 [specific UTI types](https://gist.github.com/RhetTbull/7221ef3cfd9d746f34b2550d4419a8c2).

 ----

 ## Compressing a GIF